Hillary Clinton blasts Donald Trump for ignoring Mueller report findings in Hunter College speech

-NEW YORK — Hillary Clinton assailed President Donald Trump at a commencement speech in New York for ignoring special counsel Robert Mueller’s findings on Russian attempts to interfere in the 2016 election.
+NEW YORK — Hillary Clinton has assailed President Donald Trump at a commencement speech, saying he ignored the special counsel’s findings on Russian attempts to interfere in the 2016 election.

-Clinton addressed Hunter College graduates Wednesday at Madison Square Garden, hours after Mueller made his first public comments about his investigation into election meddling.
+The Democrat who lost to Trump addressed Hunter College graduates Wednesday at Madison Square Garden in New York.
+She spoke hours after Robert Mueller made his first public comments about his investigation into election meddling.

 In her speech, Clinton said that “what we’ve seen from the administration is a complete refusal to condemn a foreign power who attacked our democracy.”
+Trump has said Russian President Vladimir Putin has denied any such interference.

-Clinton also condemned the administration for defying requests from Congress and for supporting policies that she said amounted to “an assault on the rule of law.”

-She cited Trump’s ban on U.S. travel by citizens of several Muslim nations and his policy of separating children from their parents at border crossings.
+Clinton also condemned the administration for supporting policies that she said amounted to “an assault on the rule of law.”
+She cited a ban on travel to the U.S. by citizens of several Muslim-majority nations and separating children from their parents at border crossings.

 Copyright © 2019 The Washington Times, LLC.